Also Known As

 AChR antibody tests may be requested as part of a group of tests that may also to help establish a diagnosis.
 Depending upon results, an anti-MuSK (muscle-specific kinase) antibody test may also be requested and if they are also negative a striated muscle antibody test.
 Some laboratories measure specific subsets of these antibodies – Titin and Ryanodine antibodies.

-The AChR antibody test may be requested initially as a baseline test and then as indicated to evaluate MG disease activity and/or response to therapy.
+The AChR antibody test may be requested initially as a baseline test and then as indicated to evaluate MG disease activity and/or response to therapy..

-People with MG often have an enlarged thymus gland and may have thymomas (typically benign tumors of the thymus).
+People with MG often have an enlarged thymus gland and some may have thymomas (typically benign tumors of the thymus).
 Located under the breastbone, the thymus is an active part of the immune system in a developing baby and early life, but normally becomes largely inactive after puberty.
 If a thymoma is detected, such as during a chest computed tomography (CT) scan done for a different reason, then an AChR antibody test may sometimes be used to determine whether the person has developed these antibodies.

 • When is it requested?